sausix/qtui2pyi/README.md

 Time stamps of the original ui file are monitored and actual recreation of the pyi depends on a newer file modification date.

 ## Version history
+- 0.1.2 The window class was in the memebers.
+Empty windows now get a "pass" to maintain syntax.
 - 0.1.1 Fix missing top level widget class import
 - 0.1.0 First release (alpha)